+This Statistical Methods course is a combination of math/numbers with useful ways of thinking about research and other forms of critical thinking.
 The ability to reason in a logical manner is more important to successful understanding of psychological statistics than is the ability to manipulate complex equations.
-Inescapably (!), the course involves numbers, but if you have basic arithmetic and algebra skills, the mathematical part of the course is straightforward.
-This course concerns important statistics and how to calculate them, but just as much (maybe more!) about conceptual approaches for thinking about observations (data).
+Inescapably, the course involves numbers, but if you have basic arithmetic and algebra skills, the mathematical part of the course is straightforward.
+Much of the course concerns conceptual approaches for thinking about observations (about data), how to describe these observations, and how to make proper inferences from them.